Approach and Policies

 Group Policy (Environment)

-Under the Group Policy and recognizing that the depletion of natural resources associated with urban development is a major social issue, we will contribute to realize a decarbonized society and circular economy by reducing waste discharge and by providing urban development and services that promote longer building lifespans, the reuse of materials, and the sharing of spaces.
+Under the Group Policy, and in recognition of the fact that the depletion of natural resources associated with urban development is a major social issue, we will contribute to the realization of a decarbonized society and circular economy by reducing waste discharge and by providing urban development and services that promote longer building lifespans, the reuse of materials, and the sharing of spaces.

 Targets, KPIs, and Results

-KPIInitiatives to promote building longevity Fully implement the Group’s voluntary standards*1 % Since this target was first set in FY2023, results will be disclosed starting that year
+KPIInitiatives to promote building longevity Fully implement the Group’s voluntary standards* % 89

-KPIPromote waste reduction and increase recycling rate (compared to FY2021) Reduce industrial waste by 20% % Since this target was first set in FY2023, results will be disclosed starting that year
+KPIPromoting waste reduction and increasing recycling rate (compared to FY2021) Reduce industrial waste by 20% % 24

 One of the following conditions must be met: (1) Ensuring freedom to change plans, (2) Obtaining a building certification system that contributes to variability, (3) Load capacity that exceeds legal standards, (4) Seismic resistance that exceeds legal standards, or (5) High exterior durability

-Key performance indicators (KPIs) for priority issues (materiality) up to 2030
+Key performance indicators (KPIs) for priority issues (materialities) up to 2030

 Other Results

-Initiatives to promote building longevity: Number of completed properties that offer the re:Premium service Properties 17 9 13 20
+Initiatives to promote building longevity: Number of completed properties that offer the re:Premium service 9 13 20 20

 Initiatives to promote building longevity: Number of properties that adopted the Attractive30 service Properties (units) 23